 Because plain glass does not allow this long wave radiation to pass back through it to the atmosphere, the heat is trapped within the enclosed area.

-WITH GOLD SOLASOLV® Film Protection the diagram above shows how the rejection of solar energy takes place with very little conversion to heat.
+WITH SOLASOLV® Film Protection the diagram above shows how the rejection of solar energy takes place with very little conversion to heat.
 The transmitted energy is only converted to heat when it strikes an absorbing surface.

 The absorbed heat which is contained in the glass, surroundings and polymer is partly re-radiated to the outside air and partly re-radiated into the inside atmosphere.

-The dyed layers of polyester film which go to make up the finished film type, control the amount of visible light which the film transmits.
+The dyed layers of polyester film which make up the finished film type, control the amount of visible light which the film transmits.
 This feature produces the ‘Anti-Glare’ effectiveness of the films and the colour shading observed when looking through them.